Data control language

 A data control language (DCL) is a syntax similar to a computer programming language used to control access to data stored in a database (authorization).
 In particular, it is a component of Structured Query Language (SQL).
-Data Control Language is one of the logical group in SQL Commands.
+Data Control Language is one of the logical groups in SQL Commands.
 SQL is the standard language for relational database management systems.
 SQL statements are used to perform tasks such as insert data to a database, delete or update data in a database, or retrieve data from a database.

 Though database systems use SQL, they also have their own additional proprietary extensions that are usually only used on their system.
-For Example Microsoft SQL server uses Transact-SQL (T-SQL) which is an extension of SQL.
-Similarly Oracle uses PL-SQL which is their proprietary extension for them only.
+For example, Microsoft SQL server uses Transact-SQL (T-SQL), which is an extension of SQL.
+Similarly, Oracle uses PL-SQL, which an Oracle-specific SQL extension.
 However, the standard SQL commands such as "Select", "Insert", "Update", "Delete", "Create", and "Drop" can be used to accomplish almost everything that one needs to do with a database.